Alogani/easy_fuser/README.md

 When working with these examples, be aware of the following:

+1. **Crashes & Proper Unmounting**:
-1. **Handling Crashes and Interruptions**: If a program crashes or is stopped abruptly (e.g., using Ctrl+C), it may leave the mountpoint in an inconsistent state.
-This applies to all examples except those that explicitly include a handler for such cases.
+If a program crashes or is stopped abruptly (e.g., using Ctrl+C), it may leave the mountpoint in an inconsistent state.

-2. **Proper Unmounting**: To properly unmount the filesystem and stop the program (or to resolve a bad state after a crash), use the following command:
+To properly unmount the filesystem and stop the program (or to resolve a bad state after a crash), use the following command:

     ```bash
         fusermount -u <mountpoint>
     ```

 This is the preferred method for both unmounting and resolving any issues with the mountpoint.
+You will find more information at the documentation of `mount` and `spawn_mount`

-3. **Modifying the source directory while mounted**: This is not well-supported behavior and can result in unexpected outcomes.
+2. **Modifying the source directory while mounted**: This is not well-supported behavior and can result in unexpected outcomes.

 ## Important notes